nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 - How the `this` keyword works
 -->

-# Advanced JS: Lexical Scope & Execution Context
+# Advanced JavaScript: lexical scope & execution context

-## Load, Compile, & Execute
+## Load, compile, & execute

 Our JavaScript files are not directly read & run by the browser.
 The browser's JavaScript engine (the part of the browser dedicated to reading and running JavaScript code) has a step in between loading a script and running it (or executing) called compilation.
 In the compilation step the human-readable script is translated to something that the computer can understand.
 A few different things happen during the compilation stage that can affect how your code is run.
 In particular, this is where _execution contexts_ and _scopes_ are determined.

-## Execution Contexts & Scope
+## Execution contexts & scope
 During the compilation step, the JavaScript engine scans the code it's been asked to execute to create an inventory of all the available variables and functions each line of code will have access to when they're being run.
 This inventory is called the _execution context_.

 The set of available variables and functions is referred to as the _scope_.
-JavaScript is said to have a "lexical scope" strategy because what variable or function can where a variable or function is declared explicitly determines it's availability to the program.
+JavaScript is said to have a "lexical scope" strategy because where a variable or function is declared explicitly determines it's availability to the rest of the program.

-### The Global Execution Context
+### The global execution context
-When a JavaScript engine first starts with a new script it creates a default execution context called the "Global Execution Context," which will be available to every level the script.
+When a JavaScript engine first starts with a new script it creates a default execution context called the _Global Execution Context_, which will be available to every level of the script.
 By default the global execution context gives you access to two things:

 1. The Global Object
 2. The `this` keyword